Karoqnq/bite_spring2024_is/h3-web.md

 # Assignment H3 - Web

 ## x) Read and summarize (This subtask x does not require tests with a computer.
 Some bullets per article is enough for your summary, feel free to write more if you like)
-OWASP (Open Worldwide Application Security Project) 10 2021:
+###OWASP (Open Worldwide Application Security Project) 10 2021:

-### A05:2021-Security Misconfiguration
+### A05:2021-Security Misconfiguration URL: https://owasp.org/Top10/A05_2021-Security_Misconfiguration/
 - 90% applications tested for some form of misconfiguration, with an average incidence rate of 4%
 #### Vulnerabilites (if application is...)  >
 - Missing appropriate security hardening across any part of the application stack or improperly configured permissions on cloud services,